brurucy/parking_project/README.md

 5. How can I reset the db?

-Just `sudo docker-compose down` then `sudo docker-compose -f docker-compose.yml up -d`
+Just `sudo docker-compose -f docker-compose-test.yml down` then `sudo docker-compose -f docker-compose-test.yml up -d`

 Avoid interacting with the container directly